faber7/JSONShell/README.md

-# Skell
+# JSONShell
-An Object Oriented Shell
+A JSON Oriented Shell

 # Goal
 To create a shell to work with structured data.